annaliin/youtube-copy/README.md

 This project contains all the code and images I had used in this project.
-I primarily used HTML/CSS to create a copy of a Youtube Homepage.
+I primarily used HTML/CSS to create a copy similar to a Youtube Homepage.